-I’ve debated whether to include vegan shoes and brands in this post because they typically use plastic in their uppers.
+I’ve debated whether to include vegan shoes and brands in this article because they typically use plastic in their uppers.
 I don’t have an issue with plastic being used where it will last a long time but in my experience plastic uppers aren’t long-lasting, which, in my opinion, makes them unsustainable.
 That said, I do feature leather which for a lot of people is unethical.
 I include it because it’s long lasting and from what I’ve read leather is a byproduct of the meat industry and not the other way around.
 But all things considered I prefer to prefer to give people as much information as possible so that they can chose what suits their values best and so I’ve included both in this article.
 To find out a bit more about the materials that shoe companies use check out my article on Sustainable Ethical Fibres and my Pros and Cons of Sustainable Materials.

 Cork Crafts in Cork! sell bags, wallets and shoes made from cork leather in Portugal.
 The store owner told me that no plastic or synthetic chemicals is used in making the cork leather, just adhesive to stick it to the backing fabric, which may or may not be natural so check before you buy.

 Timberland now offer shoes and boots made from leather created in an energy efficient factory, coupled with with a percentage of recycled plastic and recycled rubber.
 They also have a trainer made from recycled plastic bottles.